rrb211570/Intellisheets-Client/README.md

 ### App entrypoint is 'functions/client/src/index.js'<br>
 ### The actual components/functionality are in 'functions/client/src/components'

-(See sibling repo called 'Intellisheets-Server' for server code; however, most of the project-work is on this repo).
+(Most of the project-work is on this repo.
+See sibling repo called 'Intellisheets-Server' for server code if you're interested.)